Cobb County weather forecast for Sunday August 28

 Friday Night

 A 30 percent chance of showers and thunderstorms.
-Partly cloudy, with a low around 69.
+Mostly cloudy, with a low around 69.

 Saturday